UI UX Designer or UX/UI Designer:

 UX designer can create usability tests, user journeys, use concepts & practice design thinking and UCD methodologies, hold interviews, create user personas, research & test, complete ethnographic studies, facilitate user groups, analyse data, copy-write, plan content strategy, write Q & A’s & hold Q & A sessions, card sorting & co-design workshops, complete design work, illustrations, IA work, mind maps, affinity clustering, requirements gathering, site maps, concept maps/illustrations, wireframes, paper prototypes, ideate, collaborate & find solutions to pain points.

-UI Design is the design of user interfaces and the “what you can see” aspect of a website, app, portal or software.
+UI Design is the design of user interfaces and the “what you can see” aspect of a website, app, technology form or software.
 It is essentially the design of the interface from wire-framing or prototyping into a finalised version/design.
-UI Design can also include interactive prototypes and designers can commonly use a mobile first design approach.
+UI Design can also include interactive prototypes.
 UI designers usually focus on designing for improved usability through the simplification of sometimes complex design problems and design patterns.

 UI “States” of an application or system are part of design, full stack design and front-end development.
 The designed UI “states” assist developers, teams and clients to understand the current state of the app at each possible stage of the process.